 Brother King and I stood out against taking part in war, and advised the boys to go into the C.P.S. camps, and did what we could toward getting and distributing to them money to pay their way.
-But, I was sorely disappointed in many of our brethren who to our face would agree with us. but would not (did not) contribute a dollar of their big wages to help these godly boys along their rough way.
+But, I was sorely disappointed in many of our brethren who to our face would agree with us, but would not (did not) contribute a dollar of their big wages to help these godly boys along their rough way.
 Some of the brethren who had sons in the camps seemed to feel ashamed of them, and a number of our preachers who privately advised the boys to take the camp were never heard to say a word in their favor in public.
-In justice I want to commend Brethren Clovis T. Cook, M. J. Buffington, Fred Kirbo and Lynwood Smith, all of whom came out boldly for the boys in the fore the war, and while all are trying to show the need for peace it is high time that all, and especially all of our preachers get in and do some good teaching along these lines.
+In justice I want to commend Brethren Clovis T. Cook, M. J. Buffington, Fred Kirbo and Lynwood Smith, all of whom came out boldly for the boys in the

+I believe now, that we all see the mistake we made in not teaching more on the war question before the war, and while all are trying to show the need for peace it is high time that all, and especially all of our preachers get in and do some good teaching along these lines.
 If our church members would become half as "patriotic" to Christ and His cause now as they were to the cause of war, during the war, we would see the church grow as never before in our life time.